Lincoln Parish Profile

 4-H Youth Development

 Lincoln Parish 4-H Youth Development meets youth identified essential needs of positive development by offering 4-H club programming to 13 parish 4-H clubs and 6 project clubs in the areas of teen leadership, outdoor skills, and art/healthy living.
-Quality 4-H program settings offer youth a place to belong, matter, and find their spark.
-Developmental relationships with youth that express care, challenge growth, and share power are fostered.
-The Lincoln Parish 4-H program currently enrolls approximately 1224 youth through club and school enrichment programming.
-Lincoln Parish 4-H includes a diverse membership and offers diverse learning experiences.
+The Lincoln Parish 4-H program currently enrolls approximately 1322 youth through club, group, and school enrichment programming.
+Lincoln Parish 4-H includes a diverse membership and offers a variety of enhanced learning experiences.
+The parish 4-H program specializes in offering unique hands-on contests, day camps, and workshops where youth apply their learned life skills while they Learn by Doing.

 Agriculture and Natural Resources

-Lincoln Parish is in north central Louisiana and consists of 472 square miles.
-It is home to Louisiana Tech University and Grambling State University.
-Although geographically dominated with mixed hardwoods and pines, poultry production is the major economic engine of Lincoln Parish agriculture, followed by forestry, livestock, home gardens, and fruits with a yearly combined value in excess of $352 million, The Master Gardener program meets monthly to learn more about horticulture and provide learning opportunities for the community.
-Horticulture programming includes gardening seminars, presentations to garden clubs, library events, and school gardens.
-The LSU AgCenter proudly supports the producers of our parish.
+Although geographically dominated with mixed hardwoods and pines, poultry production is the major economic engine of Lincoln Parish agriculture, followed by forestry, livestock, home gardens, and fruits with a yearly combined value in excess of $352 million.
+Horticulture programming includes gardening seminars, presentations to garden clubs, library events, quarterly newsletters, the Master Gardener group and school gardens.

 Whom We Reach